HengWei610/TacVoice/README.md

 ### 🙏 Acknowledgements

-We gratefully acknowledge the support from:

-- **Shanxi University**, School of Economics and Management
-- **College of Physical Education**, Shanxi University
-- **Major Project of Statistical Science Research in Shanxi Province**
-  *(Grant No. 2024D009 – Statistical Monitoring of New Quality Productivity and Its Influence on High-Quality Economic Development)*

 Special thanks to open-source libraries and tools including:
 - PyTorch, Torch-Geometric, Transformers, librosa, scikit-learn
 - SoccerNet dataset and the broader speech recognition research community